Whole Milk in School Meals

 How We Reinstate Whole and 2% Milk in School Meals

-The Whole Milk for Healthy Kids Act of 2023 (H.R.1147, S.1957) would allow schools to once again provide children with a wide variety of milk options that meet their individual needs—whether that be whole or 2%, low-fat, or lactose-free milk.
-The U.S. House of Representatives passed the bill in December by a wide margin of 330-99, while the U.S. Senate companion bill has been cosponsored by 18 bipartisan U.S. Senators.
+The Whole Milk for Healthy Kids Act of 2025 (H.R.649, S.222) would allow schools to once again provide children with a wide variety of milk options that meet their individual needs—whether that be whole or 2%, low-fat, or lactose-free milk.
+In late 2025, both the U.S. Senate and House of Representatives passed this legislation.

 IDFA Staff Experts